RandomLab/New_Pedagogical_online_offline_Realities.site/src/methodologies-and-tools-for-collaboration/index.md

   order: 2
 ---

-# Methodologies and tools for collaboration
+# Methodologies and Tools for Collaboration

 Tools allow us to practice, while practicing allows us to build these tools.
 The artist and designer community, who have a keen interest in